NVIDIA/NVFlare/docs/user_guide/poc_command.rst

 .. tip::

-    You can check the GPUs available with the command:
+    You can check the GPUs available with the following command (assuming you have NVIDIA GPUs with drivers installed):

         .. code-block:: shell